aristanetworks/vane/docs/installation/poetry_installation.md

 !!! failure "Error"
-    If you get a command not found error, install poetry using the following command and ensure it has been installed correctly and its Path has been set correctly by trying the version command again.
+    If you get a command not found error, install poetry using the following command and ensure it has been installed correctly and its path has been set correctly by trying the version command again.

     ``` text
     curl -sSL https://install.python-poetry.org | python3 -